Mehari Taddele Maru, For Addis Standard –@DrMehari

 Amid death and displacement, a solution must emerge.

-Though the current narrative is delivered artfully with continual energy and speed, it is however measured against the past.
+Though the current narrative is delivered artfully with continual energy and speed, it is however measured against the past, not the future.
 Plenty symbolic promises need to be backed up by concrete delivery.
 Ethiopia needs inclusive democracy, inclusive economic delivery, stability and strong international support.
 The last two— stability and international support, will be largely determined by inclusive democracy, and economic delivery.

 The future therefore offers three realistic scenarios: the first is that Ethiopia will transition to a consensus federal democracy of a kind it has never previously had; the second would be a move to a confederate system with a weak central government; the third suggests a fragmentation of the state due to hostility between mutually antagonistic popular movements.
 The first of these scenarios cannot sustain itself without economic growth, which in turn requires political stability.
 The only viable options for now therefore are either to maintain the existing consensus-based federalist democracy, or to continue with a version of it – what is developing in practice as a form of confederated system under which the federal government is increasingly weakened and exercises limited powers.
 As previously noted, in the latter case leaders of the federal government would act as coordinator rather than commander.